Neylion/raspberry-pi/README.md

 ## Pull and run the custom docker image

-1. Open the the terminal on the rasberry.
+1. Open the a terminal on the rasberry.
 2. Enter the command ``docker run <image_name>:<image_tag>``

 ## Using environment variables